 Before submitting your application, please make sure you have:

-- read our guidance on the Explosives Regulations 2014
+- read our guidance on Storing explosives and selling fireworks

 - enclosed the correct fee (cheques made payable to East Sussex County Council, payment can also be made by card)